-- 4. Roll the wheel to choose 2 ARP SYMBOL COLOR and then push the wheel or the left button. - 5.
-Roll the wheel to choose color desired and then push the wheel or the left button. - 6.
-Roll the wheel to choose 3 ARP SYMBOL SIZE and then push the wheel or the left button. - 7.
-Roll the wheel to choose SMALL, STD(Standard) or LARGE as appropriate and then push the wheel or the left button. - 8.
+- 4. Roll the wheel to choose 2 ARP SYMBOL COLOR and then push the wheel. - 5.
+Roll the wheel to choose color desired and then push the wheel. - 6.
+Roll the wheel to choose 3 ARP SYMBOL SIZE and then push the wheel. - 7.
+Roll the wheel to choose SMALL, STD(Standard) or LARGE as appropriate and then push the wheel . - 8.
 Push the right button three times to close the menu.